Vieux Farka Touré

-Boureima "Vieux" Farka Touré (born 1981) is a Malian singer and guitarist.
+Boureima "Vieux" Farka Touré (born 12 March 1981) is a Malian singer, composer and guitarist.
 He is the son of Malian musician Ali Farka Touré.

 Biography

-Touré was born in Niafunké, Mali in 1981 to Ali Farka Touré.
+Touré was born in Niafunké, Mali, in 1981 to Ali Farka Touré.
 Despite his father's discouragement and his family's lineage as a tribe of soldiers, Touré secretly took up the guitar and enrolled in the Institut National des Arts in Bamako, Mali.

 In 2005, Eric Herman of Modiba expressed interest in producing an album for Touré; to do so, he had to acquire permission from Ali Touré, Toumani Diabaté, and other community elders.
 This led to his self-titled debut album, produced by Modiba and released by World Village on 12 February 2007.
 The album featured Toumani Diabaté as well as his late father, who died in 2006.